caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

    script/bootstrap --chip test_event_6

-For compatibility with this guide, it is recommended to use the :code:`ORG=caubutcharter` environment variable to set the organization of the built docker images.
-Nightly builds of these images are pushed to Docker Hub using this organization as an alternative to building them.
+For compatibility with this guide, it is recommended to use the :code:`IMAGE_PREFIX=caubutcharter` environment variable to set the user of the built container images.
+Nightly builds of these images are pushed to Docker Hub using this user as an alternative to building them.

 ::

-   ORG=caubutcharter script/build [ARTIFACT ..]
+   IMAGE_PREFIX=caubutcharter script/build [ARTIFACT .. | --all]

 Existing clones of this repository that already have built artifacts can be cleaned using the :code:`--clean`, or :code:`-c`, flag when building.
 If this flag is set, it occurs before any other build step.

 ::

-   script/build --clean [ARTIFACT ..]
+   IMAGE_PREFIX=caubutcharter script/build --clean [ARTIFACT .. | --all]

 Permission errors may occur due to containers creating files and directories on mounted volumes as the root user on the host.
-The scripts fix them incrementally as they run, but if permission issues are triggered due to a unclean exit, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
+The scripts fix them incrementally as they run, but if permission issues are triggered due to a unclean exit, the :code:`--fix-permissions`, or :code:`-f`, flag can (slowly) repair the entire project and is available in both scripts.
 If this flag is set, it occurs before any other step.

 ::